Gregory (Greg) K. Smith is a Partner in the Construction and Government Contracts Practices at Smith, Gambrell & Russell, LLP.

-Mr. Smith practices in all areas of construction law, contract law, and government procurement.
-His practice consists of dispute resolution and litigation, counseling in contracting issues, counseling in government procurement, and the drafting, structuring, and review of construction and other contracts.
+Mr. Smith practices in all areas of contract law, construction law, and government procurement.
+His practice consists of counseling in contracting issues, counseling in government procurement, the drafting, structuring, and review of construction and other contracts, and dispute resolution and litigation.
 Mr. Smith advises businesses in a wide range of legal, compliance, and strategic issues.
 Being experienced in transactions and disputes, he understands the complex interplay and consequences of decisions faced by businesses.

-Mr. Smith is a founding member and vice chair of the State Bar of Georgia’s Construction Law Section.
+Mr. Smith is an active member of the construction legal community.
+He is a founding member and vice chair of the State Bar of Georgia’s Construction Law Section.
 He serves on the steering committee for the International Construction Division of the American Bar Association Forum on Construction Law.
 He is also the Southeast Regional Director for the Society of Construction of Law North America.

 Mr. Smith graduated, magna cum laude, from Georgia State University with a bachelor’s degree in Political Science.
 He graduated with a J.D., cum laude, from the Walter F. George School of Law at Mercer University.
 While at Mercer, Mr. Smith served as the Editor in Chief of the Mercer Law Review.
 He is a member of the State Bar of Georgia and the American Bar Association.